 If your teen is cutting or self-harming, it’s time for therapy.
 Do not wait to see if it gets better.
 Find a good therapist by asking a guidance counselor, doctor, teacher, or religious leader for referrals.

 Not every therapist is a good fit for every teen.
 Even if your pediatrician, who has never steered you wrong, swears a particular therapist is a miracle worker, that therapist might not be a good fit in personality or approach for your teen.
-So, while it’s okay to require your teen to show up to therapy, don’t make them continue to visit a therapist they don’t like.
+So, while it’s okay to require your teen to show up to therapy, please don’t make them continue to visit a therapist they don’t like.
 Instead, ask them to commit to three sessions with a therapist, and if they still dislike the therapist, to try three sessions with a new therapist, etc. (Here are some tips if your teen is outright refusing therapy altogether.)

-Don’t be afraid to lean on professionals to help guide you through this tough season of parenting.
+Don’t be afraid to lean on professionals to help guide you through this challenging season of parenting.
 Kids and teens are often distressed by their acting out because they don’t know why they are doing it.
-The role of the therapist is often one of interpreting for the family: helping kids and parents understand what’s really happening, so the family can work with the underlying challenges instead of focusing on the behavior.
+The therapist’s role is often one of interpreting for the family: helping kids and parents understand what’s happening so the family can work with the underlying challenges instead of focusing on the behavior.

-Leaning on a therapist as a sort of translator between parent and teen can reduces anxiety for both teens and parents.
-Good therapy gives kids a way to discover and then communicate their needs, which often resolves or reduces problem behavior.
+Leaning on a therapist as a sort of translator between parent and teen can reduce anxiety for both teens and parents.
+Good therapy allows kids to discover and then communicate their needs, which often resolves or reduces problem behavior.

 8. Harm Reduction